-Two Factor Authentication is a security process in which the user provides two means of identification from separate categories of credentials; one is typically something you know, such as a password; and the other is something that you have, such as a security code you download from your mobile device.
+Two Factor Authentication (2FA) is a security process in which the user provides two means of identification from separate categories of credentials; one is typically something that you know, such as a password; and the other is something that you have, such as a security code you download from your mobile device.
 The combination of these two security factors makes it more difficult for someone to access government systems.
 Once both the first and second factors are validated, users are allowed into the system.

 On July 22, 2015, Office of Management and Budget (OMB) issued final guidance that amends 2 CFR part 200 (Uniform Guidance) to implement the requirement that Federal agencies review information available in the Federal Awardee Performance and Integrity Information System (FAPIIS).
 FAPIIS, like other Federal databases such as the Department of the Treasury?s Do Not Pay System and the System for Award Management (SAM) Exclusions list, is established to aid Federal agencies in determining whether an applicant or grantee is qualified for an award.
 In accordance with the Uniform Guidance, the Department of Education (the Department) must conduct FAPIIS reviews prior to making formula and discretionary Federal awards, continuation awards to discretionary grants, and grant transfers when the amount awarded exceeds/will exceed, over the entire performance period, the simplified acquisition threshold set by the Federal Acquisition Regulations at 48 CFR Subpart 2.1.
 Currently this amount is $150,000.
 FAPIIS reviews are applicable to awards issued on or after January 1, 2016 that meet the simplified acquisition threshold.
 Prior to award, the Department will review FAPIIS to determine if information about an entity in FAPIIS: 1) demonstrates a satisfactory record of executing programs or activities under Federal grants, cooperative agreements, and procurement awards; and 2) demonstrates integrity and good business ethics.
 Applicants and grantees may review information about themselves in FAPIIS that was entered by a Federal agency and may provide comments on that information.
 Applicable Uniform Guidance requirements can be found in 2 CFR ??
 200.113, 200.205, 200.210, 200.211, 200.212, and 200.213 at the following link: 2 CFR 200.
 Questions about FAPIIS reviews should be directed to the Education Program Contact listed in block 3 of the Department?s Grant Award Notification.